Best Friends by Sheri Calming Donut Bed

 Active dogs benefit from cooling gel beds after exercise.
 Choose durable, chew-resistant materials since they may be restless.

-High-energy breeds like the Collie need dog beds that can keep up with their active lifestyle.
-This does not necessarily mean buying the most expensive option, but it does mean prioritizing durability and quality construction over price.
-Products that work fine for a couch-potato breed will often fall apart under the demands of an active Collie.
+High-energy breeds like the Collie need dog beds that can keep up.
+This doesn't mean buying the most expensive option, but it does mean prioritizing durability over price.
+Products that work fine for a couch-potato breed will fall apart under the demands of an active Collie -- I've watched it happen repeatedly at the shelter.

 Health Concerns That Affect Dog Bed Choice

 The Collie is predisposed to certain health conditions that should directly influence your dog beds choices.
-Being aware of these concerns and shopping accordingly is one of the most impactful things you can do as an owner.
+I saw these conditions constantly during my years at the clinic, and shopping with them in mind is one of the most impactful things you can do as an owner.

 Bloat: